nguterresn/quartz/content/cmake/cmake-presets.md

 cmake --preset default
 ```

-This will build the Makefiles inside the `/build` directory, defined by the field `binaryDir`.
+This will create the Makefiles inside the `/build` directory, defined by the field `binaryDir`.

-To run a build preset, do the same as below but add the keyword `--build` before the preset:
+To run a build preset, do the same as above but add the keyword `--build` before the `--preset`:

 ```shell
 cmake --build --preset default
 ```

-This will automatically build the binary into the `/build`.
+This will automatically build the binary and store it in `/build`.

 ## Different presets for different build types

 The most popular build types are _debug_ and _release_.
-To have a preset with a pre-defined build type, change `CMAKE_BUILD_TYPE` inside the `cacheVariables` configure preset variable and the `configuration` inside the build preset.
+To have a preset with a pre-defined build type, change `CMAKE_BUILD_TYPE` inside the `cacheVariables` configure preset variable to match your desired build type.
+The `configuration` inside the build preset should also match the build type.

 ```cmake
 {